Chemical companies want you to believe that antibacterial hand soaps are better than plain soap at protecting you from spreading viruses.

 - Unlike antibacterial soap, plain soap doesn’t help bad bacteria turn into potentially deadly antibiotic-resistant superbugs

-This all started with an objective: to create an antibacterial chemical compound that thoroughly cleans one’s hands—in less than the 30 seconds required of typical soap and warm water that’s been standard practice since, well, forever.
+It all started with an objective: to create an antibacterial chemical compound that thoroughly cleans one’s hands—in less than the 30 seconds required of typical soap and warm water that’s been standard practice since, well, forever.

 “There’s evidence that there is no improvement with using soaps that have these chemicals relative to washing your hands under warm water for 30 seconds with soaps without these chemicals,” says civil engineer Patrick McNamara of Marquette University in Milwaukee.

-But the chemicals multiplied anyway … like bacteria
+But the chemicals multiplied anyway.

-But this didn’t matter to Big Chem.
 On the heels of heavy marketing, triclosan was having the time of its life.
 In addition to hand soaps, it was invited to be an ingredient in:

 - Body washes